noSpoonDev/meteo-data-collector/README.md

 The easiest way to run it is with Docker, either as a full environment including the database ( see `docker-compose.yml`), or as a container with only the application.

-Ensure Docker is installed on your machine, then in the folder containing `docker-compose.yml`, run:
+- Ensure Docker is installed on your machine.

+- Create a .env file based on the example (see `.env.example`) in the solution folder

+- In the folder containing `docker-compose.yml`, run:

 `docker-compose up --build`